RTEMS/rtems-docs/c-user/config/classic-api.rst

     The value of this configuration option shall satisfy all of the following
     constraints:

-    * It shall be greater than or equal to 0.
+    * It shall be greater than or equal to zero.

     * It shall be less than or equal to 65535.

-    * It shall be less than or equal to a
-      BSP-specific and application-specific value which depends on the size of the memory available to the application.
+    * It shall be less than or equal to a BSP-specific and application-specific value which depends on the size of the memory available to the application.

 DESCRIPTION:
     The value of this configuration option defines the maximum number of Classic